michauhl/RBPBench/README.md

 In contrast, RBFOX2 motif hits are less frequent and show no significant co-occurrence (expected since RBFOX2 is known to be involved in splicing regulation). **Fig. 1b** shows the distribution of input sequence lengths, including the sequences and motif hits for each sequence.
-**Fig. 1c** positions input sequences based on their k-mer content (i.e., the closer two sequences in the plot, the more similar their k-mer content, k=3).
+**Fig. 1c** positions input sequences based on their k-mer contents (i.e., the closer two sequences in the plot, the more similar their k-mer contents, default k=3).
 The hover box shows additional information for each sequence, including its sequence, genomic region annotations, motif hits and nucleotide percentages.
 This way we can e.g. easily inspect general sequence characteristics of the input regions, or spot outliers.
 **Fig. 1d** shows genomic region annotations for all input regions (add `--add-all-reg-bar`), as well as the regions with motif hits for each specified RBP.